tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Delete-File2.md

 ## Remarks
  When a file is successfully deleted, it is immediately removed from the storage account's index and is no longer accessible to clients.
 The file's data is later removed from the service during garbage collection.

+  If the file has an active lease, the client must specify a valid lease ID on the request in order to delete it.

  `Delete File` will fail with status code 409 (Conflict) and error code `SharingViolation` if the file is open on an SMB client.